By Catherine Kettrick, Ph.D.

 Sensory Appreciation: Sensory appreciation refers to the information we get from our senses, and how we interpret that information.
 For example, you place a hand in some water and say “Wow!
 That’s hot!”
 The water may be “hot,” i.e. 130 degrees, or it may be only 60 degrees in temperature, but you might have just come in from scraping the frost off your windshield, without gloves on, in sub-freezing weather.
 Sensory appreciation is also how you know where you are in space, and how you are moving.
 The terms kinesthesis, kinesthesia and proprioception all refer to the sensory appreciation that we use to know how and where we are.

 Faulty Sensory Appreciation: Remember that sensory appreciation is not only the information we get from our senses, but how we interpret that information.
-Was the water in the example above really hot?
+Was the water in the example above hot, or did it only feel hot because your hands were so cold?
 Are you actually moving the way it feels like you are moving?
 We get accustomed to the way we move and think, and it feels right and natural to us, but how we are actually moving may be very different from what we believe we are doing, and very not natural (natural in the sense of “non-interfered with”).